Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 The internet already reinforces certain portrayals.

-Many canon characters suffer less from missing information than from accumulated information.
+Many canon characters suffer less from a lack of information than from an excess of information.

 The opening should not automatically activate the most common distortions.